intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/optimize_model.md

 ## PyTorch API

 In general, you just need one-line `optimize_model` to easily optimize any loaded PyTorch model, regardless of the library or API you are using.
-With BigDL-LLM, PyTorch models (in FP16/BF16/FP32) can be optimized with low-bit quantizations (supported precisions include INT4, INT5, INT8, etc).
+With IPEX-LLM, PyTorch models (in FP16/BF16/FP32) can be optimized with low-bit quantizations (supported precisions include INT4, INT5, INT8, etc).

 ### Optimize model